schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 We visualize data to help us understand it better.
 When we turn numbers into pictures like charts or graphs, it becomes easier to see patterns, trends, or problems.
 Broadly speaking, visualization can serve two major goals:

 1. *Exploration* – Using charts to help make sense of the data.
-It helps you find interesting things or answer questions
+It helps you find interesting things or answer questions.
-2. *Communication* – Using visuals to help other people understand what you found in the data
+2. *Communication* – Using visuals to help other people understand what you found in the data.

 These goals are not mutually exclusive.
 The best data work is iterative.
 We often begin by visualizing data to explore patterns, test ideas, and uncover insights.
 Once we have made sense of the data ourselves, we can use visualizations to communicate key findings, tell a compelling story, or make a case for action.
 Whether the goal is understanding, persuasion, or advocacy, good data visualization helps bridge the gap between raw information and meaningful insight.